Configure player

 Transcript

 Good morning.
 It's Friday morning.
 How many people are awake?
 It's great to see such a good-sized crowd here on the last day of the conference.
 I hope you have a good day today.
 We have a great show this morning.
-I'd like to bring on Dave Payne, Manager of Developer Tools Applications Group, and he's going to talk about debugging.
+Uh, I'd like to bring on Dave Payne, manager of the Developer Tool Applications group.
+And he's going to talk about debugging.

-So again, Metroworks is also working to provide Mako functionality.
 And in my project builder session on Wednesday, we also demonstrated kind of a bleeding edge functionality of generating a PEF binary from the project builder IDE as well.
 So we're trying to move in that direction.
 The goal is that both environments provide all options and give you as much choice as possible.
-So with that introduction, I'd like to bring on Rab Hagy, debugging engineer for Project Builder.
+So with that introduction, I'd like to bring on Rad Hagee, debugging engineer for Project Builder.
 And he'll take you through some of the Project Builder debugging details.
-Thanks, Dave.
+Thanks, Nick.

 Good morning, everyone.
 I'll be talking about Project Builder and debugging on Mac OS X and some of the larger issues that you might run into specific to Mac OS X. Project Builder has a number of features for debugging, the most obvious of which is a graphical user interface for displaying threads and stacks and such.
 In addition, we have features for supporting the so-called Mac OS X platform initiatives, mainly Carbon and its use of opaque data types, and the semantics of the Mac OS X dynamic shared library mechanism.

-Uh, Because we encourage the use of frameworks and shared libraries, Project Builder supports cross-project debugging where one project can build the framework and another project can use it.
-Finally, we have full breakpoint support.
-We'll be talking about each of these in turn.
-First let's start off with opaque data types.
+Because we encourage the use of frameworks and shared libraries, Project Builder supports cross-project debugging where one project can build the framework and another project can use it.
+And then finally, we have a full breakpoint support.
+So we'll be talking about each of these in turn.
+And first let's start off with opaque data types.

 At build time of the executable, the static link editor, LD, takes this install path from the shared library and records it in the executable.
 So that at runtime for the executable, the dynamic editor then has a very easy way to find the shared library.
 It's been told, ah, here's the path, where to look for it.
 So that's very efficient, but during development, there are a couple reasons why you wouldn't want to install your shared library or framework.